Learn to lead with Cornell University's Leadership Minor!

 Applying your leadership skills outside of Cornell is an excellent way to engage with communities in the Ithaca area, perhaps in your hometown, or even abroad.
 Planning an extracurricular leadership experience is encouraged, but requires more planning than one within a university context.
 If you want to have an extracurricular experience count towards your minor requirement, then you will need to have a plan endorsed by your host organization, a member of the faculty or staff who will directly supervise your experience, and the leadership minor advisor before beginning the experience.
 Such a plan should include the Tier 4 requirements below.
 You will also complete LEAD 4925 following the capstone experience.

-Students have the option to complete the Tier 4 requirement for a capstone experience by completing the leadership certificate program through Engaged Cornell.
+Students have the option to complete the Tier 4 requirement for a capstone experience by completing the leadership certificate program through the Einhorn Center.